 Now I know this seems a bit ornery but the truth is, if you are going to put you foot down about not following the new trends, then put your foot down about not following the old ones and see where you actually end up.
 I challenged my father-in-law to do this.
 After almost 60 years of holding his ground on shoes, his horses are now booted in the latest and greatest Easyboots.
 He even changes them up to meet his needs.
 He uses the Easyboot Trail for everyday mountain riding and the Easyboot Epic or Easyboot Glove (depending on his mount) for the competitions and his older boys that have special needs.
 As it turns out, he is no less of a “cowboy” than he was in his shoeing days.
 As for our performance horses, we too ride with “trendy” hoof boots and yet, my husband is still the big tough guy he has been raised to be.
 When you are ready to set the bar for your own horse, make sure you have these crucial elements in place:

 - A competent practitioner capable of properly trimming the barefoot horse.

-- The proper fit, acheived by a simple fitting session.
+- The proper fit, achieved by a simple fitting session.

 - The proper boot for the needs you have.